Kabiriri/Stocks-Price-Prediction-Project/README.md

 - **Optimization:**
   - Fine-tune hyperparameters further and explore additional techniques for class imbalance resolution (e.g., SMOTE).

-> **Image Recommendation:**
-> Use a roadmap or timeline graphic to illustrate planned future enhancements and next steps.

----

 ## How to Run the Project